EricFecteau/rust-data-analysis/src/1_start/env.md

 ### Jupyter Notebooks

 Like with R, Python and Julia, the Rust Jupyter Kernel allows you to run Rust in a Jupyter Notebook.
-This allows you to do quick development by running similar code multiple time and also to create and share interactive notebook that contains code, visualizations, and outputs.
+This allows you to share interactive notebook that contains code, visualizations, and outputs.

 To start with Rust in a Jupyter notebook, install [Jupyter notebook](https://jupyter.org/install) and the [Evcxr Jupyter Kernel](https://github.com/evcxr/evcxr/blob/main/evcxr_jupyter/README.md).
 Start Jupyter Notebook with `jupyter notebook`.
 It will open up in your browser.
 Once started, look for the "New" menu on the right and select "Rust".
 You will then be able to submit blocks Rust code.